 We have figured out the prospective causes of keto diarrhea, now it time to get things back on track again.

 We have divided our remedy path in two sections.
-One section tells about must do things while other portion advocate us about things that need to be avoided.
-Following steps would help us fighting diarrhea.
+One section says we must do things while the other portion advocates us about things that need to be avoided.
+Following steps would help us fight diarrhea.

 Must Do things: Adding New Macros

-“Take more fiber”, we will hear these words almost from everyone who embraces keto diet and have experienced keto flu like diarrhea.
+“Take more fiber”, we will hear these words almost from everyone who embraces keto diet and has experienced keto flu like diarrhea.
 Fiber plays a big role in following two bodily functions:

 - Regular Bowel Movement